Nachtrose/NRSAP/README.md

 ## Changelog

+This part includes only the lates changes.
+You can find the complete changelog [here](CHANGELOG.md)

-### v0.0.0a
+### v0.0.1i
-- initial release
+- inheritance release ( for obvious reasons )
-- added animated assets for drift (FTL) travel
-  - in travel seamless loop
-  - entry and exit with glass shatter transition effect
+- with express permission, ported over Hyperspeed assets that were previously included in the Sequencer module
-  - entry and exit with hex shatter transition effect
+  - hyperspeed entry, loop and exit animations
+  - animated and static scene backgrounds
+  - two cockpit overlays
+  - the acompanying audio tracks
-- added compendium with example scene ( requires Sequencer module )
+- changed the example scene to reflect the new asset paths ( requires Sequencer module )
-- added compendium with example macros ( requires Sequencer module )
+- changed the example macros to reflect the new asset paths ( requires Sequencer module )